giuseppeverduciALMA/IDS/Documentation/tolerance.md

-# Tolerance in IDS
+# Tolerance value in IDS

 This document summarizes what was commented on in issues [78](https://github.com/buildingSMART/IDS/issues/78) and [36](https://github.com/buildingSMART/IDS/issues/36) and the various calls.

 ## Numeric Data Type

 IDS supports only integers and doubles.
-Tolerance applies only to doubles for both ids:simpleValue and xs:resctriction.
+The tolerance value applies only to doubles for both ids:simpleValue and xs:resctriction.

 ## Tolerance

 A tolerance value must always be considered for the equality of floating-point numbers, because of rounding errors.
 IDS uses a fixed tolerance value (**ϵ = 1.0e⁻⁶**).
 The tolerance covers rounding problems when using 32-bit floating point math.
-For this reason, it need not be configurable: it is specific only for rounding errors, not for construction-related tolerances, in which case users need to provide an explicit range. [@aothms [issue 36 comment](https://github.com/buildingSMART/IDS/issues/36#issuecomment-1014473533)]
+Therefore, it need not be configurable: it is specific only for rounding errors, not for construction-related tolerances, in which case users need to provide an explicit range. [@aothms [issue 36 comment](https://github.com/buildingSMART/IDS/issues/36#issuecomment-1014473533)]

 Six significant digits are rather pessimistic, based on the number of significant digits that can safely survive a roundtrip as 32-bit float. [@aothms [issue 78 comment](https://github.com/buildingSMART/IDS/issues/78#issuecomment-1245025134)]